 Dr. Aakhus’s research appears in international publications on communication, organizations, new media and information systems, discourse, argumentation, and disputing processes.
 Funding for his research has been received from the Kellogg Foundation, William and Flora Hewlett Foundation, Sun Micro-Systems, Rutgers Academic Excellence Fund, and Rutgers Office of the Vice President for Research.
-He has given keynote addresses and special invited presentations at a variety of places including Uppsala University, University of Montreal, University of Colorado-Boulder, University of Amsterdam, Northwestern University’s Feinberg School of Medicine, George Mason University, Penn State University, and the University of Lisbon as well as the National Council on Radiation Protection and Measurement.
+He has given keynote addresses and special invited presentations at a variety of places including Uppsala University, University of Montreal, University of Colorado-Boulder, University of Amsterdam, Northwestern University’s Feinberg School of Medicine, George Mason University, Penn State University, University of Italian Speaking Switzerland, and the New University of Lisbon as well as the National Council on Radiation Protection and Measurement.

-Over the years, Dr. Aakhus has been engaged with his local communities through community service as dispute mediator and volunteer in local community justice programs in Iowa and Arizona and as an elected school board member and an appointment as an environmental commissioner in his local community in New Jersey.
+Over the years, Dr. Aakhus has been engaged with his local communities through community service as dispute mediator and volunteer in local community justice programs in Iowa and Arizona and as an elected school board member and held an appointment as an environmental commissioner in his local community in New Jersey.

 Current research, teaching, and doctoral projects emphasize the following themes: